-20.1 Your responsibilities when responding to an incident

-- 20.2 If you are made aware of an incident involving the consensual or non-consensual sharing of nude or seminude images/videos (also known as 'sexting' or 'youth-produced sexual imagery'), you must report it to the DSL immediately. - 20.3 The DSL will report incidents of this nature to the police in the first instance to establish whether a criminal offence has taken place.
-The DSL will ensure the police are aware of any referrals made to social care. - 20.3 You must not: - (a) View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it (if you have already viewed the imagery by accident, you must report this to the DSL) - (b) Delete the imagery or ask the pupil to delete it - (c) Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility) - (d) Share information about the incident with other members of staff, the pupil(s) it involves their, or other, parents and/or carers - (e) Say or do anything to blame or shame any young people involved - 20.4 You should explain that you need to report the incident, and reassure the pupil(s) that they will receive support and help from the DSL.
+- 20.1 Your responsibilities when responding to an incident - 20.2 If you are made aware of an incident involving the consensual or non-consensual sharing of nude or seminude images/videos (also known as 'sexting' or 'youth-produced sexual imagery'), you must report it to the DSL immediately. - 20.3 The DSL will report incidents of this nature to the police in the first instance to establish whether a criminal offence has taken place.
+The DSL will ensure the police are aware of any referrals made to social care. - 20.3 You must not: - (a) View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it (if you have already viewed the imagery by accident, you must report this to the DSL) - (b) Delete the imagery or ask the pupil to delete it - (c) Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility) - (d) Share information about the incident with other members of staff, pupil(s), or parents/ carers that are not directly involved with the pupil. - (e) Say or do anything to blame or shame any young people involved - 20.4 You should explain that you need to report the incident and reassure the pupil(s) that they will receive support and help from the DSL.